Assassination of Juvénal Habyarimana and Cyprien Ntaryamira: Background

 The security situation deteriorated throughout 1993.
 Armed Hutu militias attacked Tutsis throughout the country, while high-ranking adherents of Hutu Power began to consider how the security forces might be turned to genocide.
 In February 1994, Roméo Dallaire, the head of the military force attached to the United Nations Assistance Mission for Rwanda (UNAMIR), which had been sent to observe the implementation of the Arusha Accords, informed his superiors, "Time does seem to be running out for political discussions, as any spark on the security side could have catastrophic consequences."

 In the United Nations Security Council, early April 1994 saw a sharp disagreement between the United States and the non-permanent members of the council over UNAMIR.
 Despite a classified February Central Intelligence Agency (CIA) analysis predicting half a million deaths if the Arusha process failed, the U.S. was attempting to reduce its international commitments in the wake of the Somalia debacle and lobbied to end the mission.
-A compromise extending UNAMIR's mandate for three more months was finally reached on the evening of Tuesday, the fifth of April.
+A compromise extending UNAMIR's mandate for three more months was finally reached on the evening of Tuesday, 5 April.
 Meanwhile, Habyarimana was finishing regional travel.
 On 4 April, he had flown to Zaire to meet with president Mobutu Sese Seko and on 6 April flew to Dar es Salaam, Tanzania for a one-day regional summit for heads of state convened by Tanzanian President Ali Hassan Mwinyi.
 For the return trip, Habyarimana offered to take Saleh Tambwe, Tanzania's Ambassador to Rwanda, with him back to Rwanda.
 He then extended the offer to President of Burundi Cyprien Ntaryamira.
 Ntaryamira accepted, preferring Habyarimana's faster Dassault Falcon 50 to his own transport.
 Several Burundian ministers joined the president on the flight.
 As a result of this new arrangement, Tambwe was not brought onboard to make room for the Burundian entourage.

-According to interim Prime Minister Jean Kambanda's testimony to the International Criminal Tribunal for Rwanda (ICTR), President Mobutu Sese Seko of neighboring Zaire (now DRC) had warned Habyarimana not to go to Dar es Salaam on 6 April.
+According to interim Prime Minister Jean Kambanda's testimony to the International Criminal Tribunal for Rwanda (ICTR), President Mobutu of neighboring Zaire (now DRC) had warned Habyarimana not to go to Dar es Salaam on 6 April.
 Mobutu reportedly said this warning had come from a very senior official in the Élysée Palace in Paris.
 There was a link between this warning, said Mobutu, and the subsequent suicide in the Élysée of François de Grossouvre, a senior high-ranking official who was working for President François Mitterrand and who killed himself on 7 April after learning about the downing of the Falcon.